druce/swr/README.md

 - Any (gradient-free) optimizer to find optimal parameters (e.g. asset allocation, withdrawal parameters) to maximize a metric in the given market environment

 Example:

-   - metric to maximize: certainty-equivalent spending under CRRA utility with a gamma risk aversion parameter
+   - Metric to maximize: certainty-equivalent spending under CRRA utility with a gamma risk aversion parameter.
-   - allocation rule: 1 parameter = stock_alloc.
-Allocate a fixed amount to stocks and bonds (bond_alloc=1-stock_alloc)
+   - Allocation rule: 1 parameter = stock_alloc.
+Allocate a fixed amount to stocks and bonds (bond_alloc=1-stock_alloc).
-   - withdrawal rule: 2 parameters = fixed_spending, variable_spending.
-Withdraw fixed_spending + variable_spending * portval / 100
+   - Withdrawal rule: 2 parameters = fixed_spending, variable_spending.
+Withdraw fixed_spending + variable_spending * portval / 100.
-   - market environment: historical returns 1928-2020; analyze 30-year retirement cohorts
+   - Market environment: historical returns 1928-2020; analyze 30-year retirement cohorts.
-   - therefore, for each gamma we run optimizers to find the parameters (stock_alloc, fixed_spending, variable_spending) that would have maximized certainty-equivalent spending over all 30-year retirement cohorts 1928-1991 (latest available data)
+   - In this example, for each gamma we run optimizers to find the parameters (stock_alloc, fixed_spending, variable_spending) that would have maximized certainty-equivalent spending over all available 30-year retirement cohorts 1928-1991.

 (work-in-progress, YMMV, reach out with any questions, suggestions)